-Serve as the administrative officer of the Division and supervise full-time day faculty and adjunct faculty, program coordinators and support staff, as appropriate.
+Serve as the administrative officer of the Division and supervise full-time day faculty, adjunct faculty, program coordinators, and support staff, as appropriate.

-Administer collective bargaining agreements as they relate to members of the Division and consult with the Human Resources Office in implementation of the collective bargaining agreement.
+Implement collective bargaining agreements as they relate to members of the Division in consultation with the Human Resources Office.

-Make recommendations to the Vice President of Academic & Student Affairs for filling vacant positions, proposing new positions, recruiting and hiring of full-time and adjunct faculty appointments, reappointments, salary adjustments, promotions, sabbaticals, tenure, and leaves of absence for all personnel in the Division.
+Make recommendations to the Vice President of Academic & Student Affairs on recruitment, full-time and adjunct appointments, reappointments, salary adjustments, promotions, sabbaticals, tenure, and leaves of absence for all faculty in the Division, day and evening.

-Assign teaching loads to Division faculty based on information assembled by Department Chairs.
+Assign teaching loads to Division faculty based on information assembled by the Department Chairs.

-Meet with Division faculty members to discuss any matters of concern.
+Meet with Division faculty members as needed to discuss any matter of concern.

 Assist in overall development and administration of grant projects.